 But it's not just its natural beauty that has landed Kenai Fjords in the top three Alaskan national parks.
 One of the best things about the park is its accessibility.
 Yes, you can actually drive to it (in fact, you can drive pretty near one of the glaciers).
 And it only takes about 2.5 hours from Anchorage.

-Driving is encouraged if you want to spend the day hiking and deciding exactly how you spend your time.
+Driving is encouraged if you want to see more in less time.
 That said, do a boat day trip around this park to experience its most incredible landscapes.
 While cruising on a boat, you're likely to see orcas breaching and get up close and personal to the glaciers.